 The following changes to 4.2.2.5 on train composition have been introduced:

 “4.2.2.5 Route compatibility and train composition

-The railway undertaking must have a process for checking the route compatibility of a train.
-This must cover vehicles on lines part of the network of the area of use to which the vehicle was authorised.
-It must also cover specific issues such as modifications to the route or contingency arrangements.
+4.2.2.5.1 Route compatibility

-The infrastructure manager must inform the railway undertaking of the changes on characteristics of the route as soon as these changes occur.
-The elements that must be checked in order to ensure the train’s compatibility with the route are set out in Appendix D1.
+The railway undertaking is responsible for ensuring that the train is compatible with the intended route(s) and must have an operational process in the SMS to perform this check.
+The elements that must be used in order to ensure the train’s compatibility with the route are set out in Appendix D1.

+The infrastructure manager must inform the railway undertaking of the changes on characteristics of the route as soon as practicable.

 The railway undertaking must define the rules and procedures to be followed by his staff so as to ensure that the train is compatible with the route.